-- 1 Prepare and consolidate AWFP and operating budget of the PRDP within the area of responsibility based on the schedule of withdrawals of Loan and Grant Proceeds from WB and GEF respectively and the receipt of the GOP Counterpart Funds from the DBM through the BTr for submission to NPCO. - 2 Maintain books of account and prepare financial reports and statements. - 3 Execute IMA with the LGUs for funding and implementation based on the approved subproject.
-The IMA shall be executed by the PSO Project Director and RPCO Coordinator as the signing authorities. - 4 Issue Certificate as to Availability of Funds (CAF) to LGUs with approved subproject. - 5 Collect all financial, physical accomplishment, monitoring and evaluation reports from the RPCOs and the recipient LGUs and consolidate them for submission to NPCO. - 6 Maintain records of all key PRDP documents in their area of responsibility including, but not limited to, appraisals and approvals of proposed projects and activities, bank statements from the LBP, and physical accomplishment, activity and monitoring and evaluation reports.
+- 1 Prepare and consolidate AWFP and operating budget of the PRDP within the area of responsibility based on the schedule of withdrawals of Loan and Grant Proceeds from WB and GEF respectively and the receipt of the GOP Counterpart Funds from the DBM through the BTr for submission to NPCO. - 2 Prepare the Quarterly Interim Financial Reports (IFR) for each cluster and submit to NPCO for review, approval and submission to World Bank. - 3 Prepare the Annual Statement of Sources and Uses of Funds (SSAF) and submit to COA for audit and issuance of audit report. - 4 Prepare and submit the Annual Consolidated Statement of Sources and Application of Funds (CSSAF) consolidating the submitted SSAF of RPCO within the cluster and submit to the NPCO including the SSAF of PSO and RPCOs. - 5 Maintain books of account and prepare financial reports and statements.

-- 7 Conduct capacity development activities in coordination with RPCO in their area of responsibility for all stakeholders in the PRDP. - 8 Release the project Loan and Grant Proceed from their PRDP Designated Accounts and GOP counterpart Funds to the accounts of the recipient LGUs with the LBP. - 9 Collect and summarize the physical and financial reports of all recipient LGUs within its region on a monthly basis and forwards the same to the NPCO while maintaining a copy for its' own records. - 10 Expedite audits of its' own and in-region recipient LGU accounts.
+- 6 Execute IMA with the LGUs/PGs for funding and implementation based on the approved subproject. - 7 Issue Certificate as to Availability of Funds (CAF) to LGUs and PGs with approved subproject. - 8 Collect all financial, physical accomplishment, monitoring and evaluation reports from the RPCOs and the recipient LGUs and consolidate them for submission to NPCO. - 9 Maintain records of all key PRDP documents in their area of responsibility including, but not limited to, appraisals and approvals of proposed projects and activities, bank statements from the LBP, and physical accomplishment, activity and monitoring and evaluation reports. - 10 Conduct capacity development activities in coordination with RPCO in their area of responsibility for all stakeholders in the PRDP. - 11 Release the project Loan and Grant Proceed from their PRDP Designated Accounts and GOP counterpart Funds to the accounts of the recipient LGUs and PGs with the LBP, and in case of direct payment, PSO to pay the contractor/supplier/service provider directly. - 12 Collect and summarize the physical and financial reports of all recipient LGUs within its region on a monthly basis and forwards the same to the NPCO while maintaining a copy for its own records. - 13 Expedite audits of its own and in-region recipient LGU accounts.